Bijesse/python-curriculum/en-GB/lessons/MoonhackPyhon/moonhackPython.md

 # Step 4: Organizing the User Input  { .activity}

-In this step we are going to organize what the user has typed into a list we can evaluate it later.
+In this step we are going to organize what the user has typed into a list so we can evaluate it later.

 ## Activity Checklist { .check}